The world’s only NGO promoting OSH literacy awareness .

 What is OSH Literacy?

-Occupational Safety and Health (OSH) literacy is a key work/life skill and can be defined as: The degree to which individuals have the capacity to obtain, process, produce and understand basic OSH information and services needed to make appropriate decisions regarding Health and Safety at work, in work-related training or in other situations.
+Occupational Safety and Health (OSH) literacy is a key work/life skill and can be defined as: The degree to which individuals have the capacity to obtain, process, produce and understand basic OSH information and services needed to make appropriate decisions regarding Health and Safety at work and in work-related training.